OneGov/onegov.gazette/THIS_BRANCH.md

 - What needs to be done
   - Allow to define snippets and templates in the backend (per category, organization, etc.)
   - Tests

+## SHAB Import

+- Commits
+    - 1540d1f8920528b9209e9ec4ec06b3d30da09368
+- What needs to be done
+    - Rework importer and converters
+    - Rework import view and/or add CLI interface
+    - Tests